jellybeansoup/ios-quayboard/README.md

 4. Expand the Quayboard subproject and drag the `QuayboardResources.bundle` into your 'Copy Bundle Resources' build phase.

 5. Under the Build Settings tab of you Project's target, do a search for 'Header Search Paths'.
 Add the path to the `/src/Quayboard/` folder of the Quayboard project.
-This should look something like `"$(SRCROOT)/../src/Quayboard/"`, replaceing the `..` with the relative path from your project to the Quayboard project.
+This should look something like `"$(SRCROOT)/../src/Quayboard/"`, replacing the `..` with the relative path from your project to the Quayboard project.

 6. Build your project (⌘B).
 All going well you should get a 'Build Succeeded' notification.
 This signifies that you're ready to implement Quayboard in your project.